Barasoain Church: Philippine Revolution and the Malolos Congress

-On March 31, 1899, the American forces captured Malolos and Barásoain, which were placed under American control.
+On March 31, 1899, American forces captured Malolos and Barásoain, which were placed under military control.

 Reunification with Malolos and subsequent events

-In 1903, the town of Barásoain was dissolved and annexed to Malolos.
+In 1903, the town of Barásoain was dissolved and re-annexed to Malolos.

 By Presidential Decree No. 260, Barásoain Church was proclaimed as a National Shrine by President Ferdinand Marcos on August 1, 1973.
 A museum was opened at the old convent of the church which is being managed by the National Historical Commission of the Philippines.

 In the wake of the 1998 Philippine Centennial celebrations, the church became the venue for the inauguration of Joseph Estrada on June 30, 1998.

-Philippine Bill Issue
+Philippine bill issue

-The image of the church has been depicted in certain monetary bills until 2001, namely the English series one peso bill and the Pilipino, Ang Bagong Lipunan, and both the 1985 and 1997 New Design series ten peso bill together with an image of Apolinario Mabini (Andrés Bonifacio on the 1997 version) on the other side.
+The image of the church has been depicted in certain monetary bills until 2001, namely the English series one peso bill and the Pilipino, Ang Bagong Lipunan, and both the 1985 and 1997 New Design series ten peso bill together with an image of Apolinario Mabini (with Andrés Bonifacio on the 1997 version) on the other side.
 However, it was replaced by a ten-peso coin without the representation of the church.
-In 2009, local priests and Laban ng Bulacan movement officials, led by their chairman John Paul Albert Limpo, initiated a signature campaign to appeal to the Philippine Bangko Sentral restoring at least the image of the church in any present Philippine bill.
+In 2009, local priests and Laban ng Bulacan movement officials, led by then-chairman John Paul Albert Limpo, initiated a signature campaign to appeal to the Philippine Bangko Sentral restoring at least the image of the church in any present Philippine bill.

-After three years of petition and nine years since the last printing of the ten peso bill in 2001, in December 2010, upon the issuance of the "New Generation Currency" series for Philippine banknotes, Barásoain Church was featured again, this time in the 200-peso denomination until 2017 when it was replaced with the scene of the opening of the Malolos Congress.
+After three years of petition and conceptualization of the "New Generation Currency" from 2007 to 2010, and nine years since the last printing of the ten peso bill in July 2001, Barásoain Church was featured again upon the start of print run of a new series on November 2010, this time in the 200-peso denomination, with the facade from 2010 to 2017 and its interior from 2017 to 2020 with a scene of the opening of the Malolos Congress.